emtron-australia/help/content/transmission-control/transmissions/zf-8hp.md

 ---

 ## Base Calibration
-A base calibration based on the 8HP70 is included with MectriCal.
+A base calibration based on the 8HP70 is included with TMtune.
 Solenoid pressure translation tables are also included separately.

 ---